-The accompanying financial statements present the State Trust's changes in net assets from its effective date on October 2, 2017 to December 31, 2017.
+For the period ended December 31, 2017, the accompanying financial statements present the State Trust's changes in net assets from its effective date on October 2, 2017 to December 31, 2017.
 The Trust's normal fiscal period is a calendar year ended December 31.